 Of the many benefits that shippers can enjoy working with 3PL freight brokers, steering clear of freight carrier insurance pitfalls is high on the list.
 Here’s why:

-Freight brokers keep current with all carrier documentation.
+Bulk freight 3PLs keep current with all carrier documentation.
 A freight broker is as strong as the quality of its carrier network.
 In maintaining that quality, the broker must ensure that all of its carriers are up to date with their insurance, operating licenses, and other documentation.
 As such, most freight brokers have rigorous protocols related to carrier records and will know ahead of time when a carrier’s coverage expires.

 Some brokerage companies, like Bulk Connection, have an internal team dedicated solely to the maintenance of carrier records.
 These brokers will never give your loads to carriers whose insurance is due to expire in the near term.
 This gives shippers peace of mind that all documentation is current when a load is booked.

-Some freight brokers provide contingency insurance.
+Some bulk freight 3PLs provide contingency insurance.
 This adds an extra layer of protection to the insurance mix by having a contingency policy in the event that a carrier’s insurance suddenly lapses (e.g., due to missed payments).
 Should that occur, and the carrier’s insurance won’t provide coverage, the freight broker’s insurance can kick in to protect the shipper from responsibility.